 How you get rid of it: Dr. Krant recommends shampoos that contain pyrithione zinc, selenium sulfide, coal tar, and ketoconazole.
 "All of these help to kill the organism and reduce the population so there is less to react to," Krant says.
 She notes that products with hydrocortisone (one-percent solution) or salicylic acid will help with the inflammatory reaction, but will not address the growth of the organism itself.
 See our list of the 8 Best Dandruff Shampoos to find a reader-recommended product that's right for you.

 For a chronic case of dandruff, you may need to see a dermatologist for a prescription and to rule out bigger health problems that dandruff can be a symptom of, such as seborrheic eczema, an autoimmune condition, or Parkinson's Disease.

-How You Prevent It: Shampooing more frequently can help keep dandruff at bay because the organism that causes those pesky flakes is drawn to oil for its dietary needs.
+How you prevent it: Shampooing more frequently can help keep dandruff at bay because the organism that causes it is drawn to oil for its dietary needs.
 (Ick.)

 SEE NEXT PAGE: Foot Fungus?
 Isn't This How the Black Plague Started?